 - Design for real users, test with real users: Make sure your content, sites, mobile apps, and other digital products are designed with your actual target users in mind.
 This means doing up-front research involving them, and recruiting them at various junctures to test your content and products so you can refine the work accordingly.
 Lather, rinse, repeat–your feedback loop with users should never end.

-Finally, remember that “AI” is a very broad umbrella term that encompasses natural language processing (which, among other uses, helps chatbots respond appropriately to human speech and text), and machine learning (which can, for example, parse enormous data sets and help researchers find new cures for disease).
+Finally, remember that “AI” is a very broad umbrella term that encompasses a wide variety of functions, including natural language processing (which, among other uses, helps chatbots respond appropriately to human speech and text) and machine learning (which can, for example, parse enormous data sets and help researchers find new cures for disease).
 The term can seem intimidating, but all you need to consider as a publisher is that AI is another communications channel for you to use to get your content out there to the people who need it.
 The smart steps you take to prepare your content for distribution in desktop, mobile, and search, will also help your content work well in AI applications.

 Want to talk about getting your content ready?
 Contact us.